AltSchool/dynamic-rest/README.md

     }
 ```

-The "user" portion of the request looks nearly identical to the linked relationship response: the groups are still represented by their IDs.
+The "user" portion of the response looks nearly identical to the first example; the user is returned top-level, and the groups are represented by their IDs.
 However, instead of including a link to the groups endpoint, the group data is present within the respones itself, under a top-level "groups" key.

 Note that each group itself contains relationships to "location", which are linked in this case.
-Can we sideload those locations as well?

-Yes!
 With DREST, it is possible to sideload as many relationships as you'd like, as deep as you'd like.

-For example, in this request, we obtain the user with his groups, his locations, and his groups' locations all sideloaded in the same response:
+For example, to obtain the user with groups, locations, and groups' locations all sideloaded in the same response:

 ```
 -->